 It defines everything that is needed to display and modify the content: data structure, form fields, permissions, template files, even storage layer.

 Flex Directory keeps a collection of Flex Objects of a single Flex Type.

-Each Directory contains Collection of Objects with optional support for Indexes to speed up the queries to the Storage.
+Each Directory contains a Collection of Objects with optional support for Indexes to speed up queries to Storage.

 Flex Collection is a structure that contains Flex Objects.

 The collection usually contains only the objects which are needed to display the page or to perform the given action.
 It provides useful tools to further filter or manipulate the data as well as methods to render the whole collection.